 How to “Unthink” Your Way Into Overcoming Loneliness

-A new study saying that loneliness and social isolation are a major health hazard is no surprise to millions of people who are alone and lonely.
+A recent study saying that loneliness and social isolation are a major health hazard is no surprise to millions of people who are alone and lonely.
 Not having the fundamental human experience of connectedness is painful and even dangerous, especially if you are older.

 Being old can make you more susceptible to loneliness than younger people.
 Also, you are more likely to believe you have no options – you feel that you have less time to explore your loneliness, and less likelihood of solving it.